-- recognize the importance of traditional medicine in the communities in which such medicine originates and, increasingly, in international trade and - recognize the importance of the protection of traditional medicine; and
+- Recognize the importance of traditional medicine in the communities in which such medicine originates and, increasingly, in international trade - Recognize the importance of the protection of traditional medicine. - Recognize the work at the international level in particular by WHO, WIPO, WTO, UNCTAD, UNEP, and the CBD Secretariat in identifying the needs and expectations of holders of traditional knowledge and the modalities for the protection of such knowledge and encourage the continuation of that work.